hg1722/fashionista/README.md

 ![enter image description here](https://i.imgur.com/NrmA5YN.png)

-For preprocessing, all images were resized to squares, 64px x 64px for the low-resolution images and 256x25
+For preprocessing, all images were resized to squares, 64x64 px for the low-resolution images and 256x256 px for the high-resolutions, and normalized.

 ![enter image description here](https://i.imgur.com/Kq4stnk.png) *"High-resolution" image from Fashion Product Image dataset (256x256)*